Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 For now we'll only support either non-confidential issuance, or same-issuer assets with transient issuance keys (generated randomly per-issuance).

+### Upgrading to confidential assets

+All assets are being encrypted by default.
+Existing unspent outputs are spent first and upgraded to confidential assets automatically using a combination of `Retirement` and `Upgrade` entries inserted by Chain Core automatically.

+TBD: discuss what to do when asked to create a legacy output by a legacy receiver.

 ### Creating disclosure